-2) Testing Results: We run four sets of experiments on the SDN platform and execute each experiment 50 times and average the numerical results for accuracy.
-The first two sets of experiments are performed without flow-table size (FTS) constraint, the default number of flows is set as 300.
-The last two sets of experiments are performed with flow-table size (FTS) constraint and the default flow-table size is set as 100.
+We run four sets of experiments on the SDN platform and execute each experiment 50 times and average the numerical results for accuracy.
+The first two sets of experiments are performed without flow-table size constraint, the default number of flows is set as 300.
+The last two sets of experiments are performed with flow-table size constraint and the default flow-table size is set as 100.

 In the first experiment, we observe the number of required flow entries and the number of Packet-in messages on all switches.
-The testing results are shown in Figs. 3-4.
-Fig. 3 indicates that HiFi, Presto and RLJD need 69, 80 and 172 flow entries at most, respectively, which means that our proposed algorithm can reduce the maximum number of required flow entries by about 15% and 60% compared with Presto and RLJD, respectively.
-Fig. 4 shows that HiFi, Presto and RLJD generate 129, 149 and 231 Packet-in messages at most on any switch during the experiment, respectively.
-That is because HiFi has pre-deployed some wildcard entries, which has reduced the interaction between data plane and control plane when flows arrive at switches.
-The work presented in [35] has illustrated that encapsulating Packet-in messages is time-consuming and cpu-consuming for low end CPU of switches and most commodity switches can only encapsulate Packet-in messages at the rate of 150 per second.
-The following experiments also indicate that too many Packet-in messages may cause high packet loss ratio and latency.
+The testing results are shown in Figs. 5 and 6.
+Fig. 5 indicates that HiFi, Presto and RLJD need 69, 80 and 172 flow entries at most, respectively, which means that our proposed algorithm can reduce the maximum number of required flow entries by about 15 and 60 percent compared with Presto and RLJD, respectively.
+Fig. 6 shows that HiFi, Presto and RLJD generate 129, 149 and 231 Packet-in messages at most on any switch during the experiment, respectively.
+That is because our proposed system has pre-